SunnyMarkLiu/NeteaseCloudMusicBot/README.md

 ## How To Use

-1. Download [STHeiti-Light.ttc](http://vdisk.weibo.com/s/umRnjgAYnq1Sl) and put it in `res` directory.
-2. Run `npm install` to install dependencies.
+1. Run `npm install` to install dependencies.
-3. Run `node bot.ts` to fire the bot.
+2. Run `node bot.ts` to fire the bot.

 ## References